Final examinations at the MN Faculty for spring 2020

 - Illness during an exam?
 If you have problems submitting your exam due to illness or other valid reasons, you may submit a self-notification without attaching documentation.
 See guidelines and fill out the application form.
 See paragraph 10 and 11 if this applies you.
 This arrangement is valid until September 1.

-- Postponed exam: if you become ill and cannot deliver your written exam within the 7-day deadline, you must submit a self-notification.
+- Postponed exam: During the spring of 2020 it is not possible to apply for deferred submission of your 7 days home exam.
+If you become ill and cannot deliver your written exam within the 7-day deadline, you must submit a self-notification.
 In the self-notification form, select the option “I apply for a postponed exam, if one is offered in this course.”
 I would only like the notification to be registered as valid absence from the examination."
 You will receive information by e-mail on how to register for a postponed exam.